AngelosTheodorakis/Data-Science-Projects/House prices/House_Prices.md

 ![](House_Prices_files/figure-markdown_github/unnamed-chunk-13-1.png)

-There is a wrong observation unless it is a house from the future - 2207.We replace it with the year 2007.
+There is a wrong observation unless it is a house from the future (2207)!
+We replace it with the year 2007.

 ``` r
 which(data[,"GarageYrBlt"]>2019)